SofiaOrj/crisis-to-calm/README.md

 npm link
 ```

+### Using .exe file
+- Navigate to releases and download calm.exe
+- To run the default version, open calm.exe
+- To run with flags:
+  - Navigate to the folder where calm.exe is located
+  - Type `.\calm.exe` and add any flags (ex. `--forest --6 --deep`)
+  - Run

 ## Usage

 Simply type `calm` to start a standard session, or use flags to customize your experience: